 We may also consider additional delivery modes, which may carry additional known and unknown risks.
 For example, we intend to use novel split intein technology for AAV gene therapy that allows us to deliver the Prime Editor and guide RNA construct by co-infection with two viruses, where each virus contains one half of the editor.
 The scientific evidence to support the feasibility of developing product candidates based on this technology is both preliminary and limited.
 We also intend to use LNPs to deliver some of our Prime Editors.
 While LNPs have been used to deliver smaller molecules, such as RNAi, they have not been clinically proven to deliver large RNA molecules, such as the ones we intend to use for our Prime Editors.
 Furthermore, as with many AAV-mediated gene therapy approaches, certain patients' immune systems might prohibit the successful delivery, thereby potentially limiting treatment outcomes of these patients.
-Even if initial clinical trials in any of our potential product candidates we may develop are successful, these product candidates we may develop may fail to show the desired safety and efficacy in later stages of clinical development despite having successfully advanced through preclinical studies and initial clinical trials.
+Even if initial clinical trials in any of our potential product candidates we may develop are successfully advanced through preclinical studies and initial clinical trials.